stephehood/BIOL5153/README.md

 ##### Chapter 9 - Files, programs, and user input
 ##### Chapter 5- Functions
     This chapter was full of important information to make your code more flexible.
 Jupyter notebook wasn't returning correct values.
 Made everything zero
+##### Chapter 6 - Conditional Tests
+    This chapter reviewes if/ else, elif, etc. to help your code make decisions on the fly